The history of ventilation

 Known as the inventor (or father) of modern air-conditioning.
 Carrier designed his first system in 1902 to control temperature and humidity in a printing plant in Brooklyn (New York, USA).

-Since then, air-conditioning has been defined as a system that must have four basic functions: temperature regulation, humidity control, air circulation and/or ventilation and air purification (filtration).
+Since then, air conditioning has been defined as a system with four basic functions: temperature regulation, humidity control, air circulation and/or ventilation and air purification (filtration).

 Povl Ole Fanger (1934–2006)